IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 For matters longer than 5 sentences, please email me to make an appointment during office hours.
 This is the proper way to address longer questions, issues, to ask me about an assignment, review a grade you received, or to discuss other matters.
 If you send me a long email, I am simply going to respond by asking you to meet with me to resolve the matter.
 I will not resolve matters over email.

-If I have asked you to schedule an appointment with me, I am not trying to avoid you.
-I am offering you my full attention and preparation.
-Due to my schedule and other campus responsibilities, I ask you to respond to emails and to be respectful of time.

 ## Required Materials